Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Responsible energy development, including oil, natural gas, solar, wind, and hydroelectric projects.

-Requirements: Energy producers must complete a self-assessment and undergo an independent on-site certification by EO-approved assessors.
+What are the Requirements: Energy producers must complete a self-assessment and undergo an independent on-site certification by EO-approved assessors.
 They must meet or partially meet all Level 1 Performance Targets and draft a Continuous Improvement Plan for any partially met targets.

-Description: The EO100™ Standard for Responsible Energy Development is a set of rigorous performance standards developed through extensive stakeholder engagement.
+What does it mean: The EO100™ Standard for Responsible Energy Development is a set of rigorous performance standards developed through extensive stakeholder engagement.
 It evaluates energy projects based on five principles: corporate governance, transparency, and ethics; human rights, social impact, and community development; Indigenous Peoples' rights; fair labor and working conditions; and climate change, biodiversity, and environment.

 Link: Adopt EO100